 Font used: VAG Rounded Black

 Ferrari has a very stylish font: letters seem to match one another so well that you can’t imagine they can exist separately.

 Like Yahoo! logo, this one requires no effort to spoof.
 Just use its original font designed by Jeroen Klaver.

 Font used: Heineken

 Swatch sports a very interesting use of the most famous font: its narrow rounded lines imply Swiss accuracy.

 Font used: Swatch it

-A narrow diagonal very clear and readable font definitely reminds of a print industry.
+A narrow diagonal, very clear and readable font reminds of the print industry.